dexterarmy/dsa-ts/recursion/theory.md

 12. Understand how func calls are getting into stack
 13. in linear recurrence relation -> repeated function calls (we can solve this problem with the help of dynamic programming)
 14. DP -> if in a recursion call , two or more recursion calls are doing the same work , don't compute it again and again
+15. whenever calling a recursion call, make sure you are returning it if there is a return type